AI Assistant

 Configuration files, Docker files, and build scripts live in the project root.

-Change Template Name
+Change Theme Name

 Rename .env_example to .env to customize your settings.
 Both variables have sensible defaults, so the .env file is optional if you are happy with the defaults: